openframeworks/ofSite/documentation/graphics/ofGraphics_functions.markdown

 _inlined_description: _

-Draws an rectangle from the given rectangle.
+Draws a rectangle from the given rectangle.
 ~~~~{.cpp}
 void ofApp::draw(){
     ofRectangle rect;